OpenBCM V1.13-36-g8006 (Linux)

 Bookings are OPEN!!

-The program is built around four key streams: Hack the Mind exploring education and learning futures… Hack the System diving into ingenuity and experimentation… Hack the Culture focused on engagement and connection… and Hack the Future, tackling leadership and purpose.
-The preliminary program is online and bookings ARE OPEN.
+Join amateurs, makers, educators, communicators and technical explorers from across Australia and the world for a fully catered weekend.
+The conference program is built around four major streams: Hack the Mind exploring education and learning futures, Hack the System showcasing ingenuity and experimentation, Hack the Culture focusing on community engagement and connection, and Hack the Future examining leadership, purpose and where amateur radio goes next.

 --------------------------------